-- The following are permitted to enter Kuwait: - Kuwaiti nationals and their first-degree relatives. - Non-resident relatives must present a document proving their relationship. - First-degree relatives of Kuwaiti nationals who are residents of Kuwait and have documents proving their relationship with the Kuwaiti national are permitted to enter from any of the 34 restricted countries. - Residents of Kuwait. - Resident permit holders who left Kuwait on or after 1 September 2019 and have stayed outside Kuwait for more than six months can return provided their resident permit/visa is still valid. - Resident permit holders are not permitted to enter from any of the highrisk countries unless they are also first-degree relatives of Kuwait nationals (with documents proving their relationship). - o GCC nationals (passport, not civil ID, required for travel). - Arriving travellers must: - Register on the Kuwait-mosafer platform; - Present a negative PCR test result valid for 72 hours; - Commit to a 14-day quarantine period - The first week as institutional guarantine in an approved hotel (at own expense) and the second week as home quarantine. - Take 2 tests(at own expense) first on arrival at the airport, second on day 6 of institutional quarantine. - The following are exempt from institutional guarantine: - Diplomats and their families: - Kuwaiti patients receiving treatment abroad; - Kuwaiti students studying abroad; - Medical crews and their families: - Minors below 18 years old. - All exempted categories are subject to 14 days of home quarantine.

-- Download and activate Shelonek mobile app. - Travel out of Kuwait is now permitted in certain cases: Critical health conditions; students studying abroad; Kuwaiti citizens resident abroad or having a foreignnational spouse resident abroad (and other special cases approved by the Ministry of the Interior). - Departing travellers must - o register on the platform "Kuwait mosafer"; - obtain health insurance covering COVID-19 and valid for the entire travel period; - sign an acknowledgement and pledge form available on the "Kuwait mosafer" platform (Kuwaiti citizens only); - present a negative PCR test result if required by the destination country. - Flights from, or transiting through, countries deemed to be high risk remain suspended. - High-risk countries include Angola, Bolivia, Botswana, Cape Verde, DR Congo, Ecuador, Eswatini, French Guiana, Germany, Guyana, Ireland, Japan, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Paraguay, Portugal, Seychelles, South Africa, Suriname, Sweden, Switzerland, Tanzania, Trinidad and Tobago, Turkey, United Arab Emirates, United States, Uruguay, Venezuela, Zambia, Zimbabwe - If transiting through prohibited countries, passengers must settle in nonprohibited countries for a period of 14 days before being permitted to enter Kuwait, and provide a negative PCR test result which is valid for 72 hours. - The United Kingdom has been added to the list of banned countries.
-Any traveller coming from the United Kingdom must spend 14 days in a non-banned country before returning to Kuwait.
-All commercial flights to and from the United Kingdom are suspended until further notice. - o The travel period should not be less than 30 days. - The traveller must submit a request to travel to the Ministry of the Interior at least ten days prior to travel, supported by the relevant documents and entry visa to the destination country. - The traveller must sign a declaration and a pledge to bear the expenses of return travel and any quarantine or treatment on their return, if required by the health authorities. - All airlines carrying passengers to Kuwait must request a negative PCR test result, in English, issued no more than four days previously, from each passenger before boarding.
+- Travellers arriving from high-risk countries are subject to a 14-day mandatory institutional quarantine at an approved hotel at their own expense, with a PCR test at the end of the quarantine period. - Travellers arriving from other countries are subject to a 7-day mandatory institutional quarantine at an approved hotel at their own expense, with a PCR test on day 6 and then, if negative, a week of home quarantine. - Arriving travellers must: - Register on the Kuwait-mosafer platform; - Present a negative PCR test result valid for 72 hours; - Undertake a PCR test on arrival. - The following are exempt from institutional quarantine: - Diplomats and their families; - Kuwaiti patients receiving treatment abroad; - Kuwaiti students studying abroad; - Medical crews and their families; - Minors below 18 years old. - All exempted categories are subject to 14 days of home quarantine. - Download and activate Shelonek mobile app. - Travel out of Kuwait is now permitted in certain cases: Critical health conditions; students studying abroad; Kuwaiti citizens resident abroad or having a foreignnational spouse resident abroad (and other special cases approved by the Ministry of the Interior). - Departing travellers must - o register on the platform "Kuwait mosafer"; - obtain health insurance covering COVID-19 and valid for the entire travel period; - sign an acknowledgement and pledge form available on the "Kuwait mosafer" platform (Kuwaiti citizens only); - present a negative PCR test result if required by the destination country. - The traveller must submit a request to travel to the Ministry of the Interior at least ten days prior to travel, supported by the relevant documents and entry visa to the destination country. - The traveller must sign a declaration and a pledge to bear the expenses of return travel and any quarantine or treatment on their return, if required by the health authorities. - All airlines carrying passengers to Kuwait must request a negative PCR test result, in English, issued no more than four days previously, from each passenger before boarding.